miranda-zhang/cloud-computing-schema/example/README.md

 Using [cdt:ucum](unit/cdt.md) could be a future work.

 ## Network QoS
-Used http://cloudharmony.com to collect data, details explained in [cloudharmony](cloudharmony/) folder.
+Used http://cloudharmony.com to collect data, details explained in [cloudharmony](cloudharmony/).

 # SPARQL
 Tested with Protégé.